mapbox/vector-tile-spec/2.0/README.md

 Linear rings MUST be geometric objects that have no anomalous geometric points, such as self-intersection or self-tangency.
 The position of the cursor before calling the `ClosePath` command of a linear ring SHALL NOT repeat the same position as the first point in the linear ring as this would create a zero-length line segment.
 A linear ring SHOULD NOT have an area calculated by the surveyor's formula equal to zero, as this would signify a ring with anomalous geometric points.

+Polygon geometries MUST NOT have any interior rings that intersect and interior rings MUST be enclosed by the exterior ring.

 #### 4.3.5.
 Example Geometry Encodings

 ##### 4.3.5.1.
 Example Point